 Ashok Hegde, Ph.D., Professor, Department of Neurobiology and Anatomy Wake Forest School of Medicine

 Richard Weinberg, M. D., Executive Chairman, Institutional Review Board, Wake Forest Health Sciences.

-The workshop is sponsored by Wake Forest Innovations, the North Carolina Biotechnology Center, the Wake Forest University Center for Bioethics, Heath, and Society, and Wake Forest University Health Sciences.
+The workshop is sponsored by Wake Forest Innovations, the North Carolina Biotechnology Center, the Wake Forest University Center for Bioethics, Heath, and Society, and Wake Forest School of Medicine.
 Other sponsors include Abcam, EMD Millipore, GE Healthcare, Nikon Instruments, Inc., Peprotech, Qiagen Inc, Rainbow Scientific and STEMCELL Technologies.